BPhillips91/E-Commerce-App/README.md

 # Project2

-ecommerce app
-This is my shopping app for a mock shoe store.
+This is my shopping app for a mock shoe store "KiKz".